jacobl3371/sep11-freedom-project/blog/entry03.md

 My next plan in learning node and express.js is to learn a templating language to apply my code to my html frontend, and after that learn how to host my website and set everything up with the backend index.js file and  frontend index.html file in their respective directories within the entire ```ip-immigration-app```.

 ### Skills
 One skill that I strengthened throughout working on my freedom project was **problem decomposition**.
-I took what seemed an arduous task of creating an entire app that gets the user's ip address into a manageable 85-line javscript algorithm which takes in a hardcoded ip-address value and cross references it with real ip-addresses by ```fetching()``` data from the freeipapi.com API which has running servers which connect to the internet and can return the needed data to cross references the ip address inputted into the ```ip``` variable
+I took what seemed an arduous task of creating an entire app that gets the user's ip address into a manageable 85-line javascript algorithm which takes in a hardcoded ip-address value and cross references it with real ip-addresses by ```fetching()``` data from the freeipapi.com API which has running servers which connect to the internet and can return the needed data to cross references the ip address inputted into the ```ip``` variable

 ```js
 const apiUrl = `https://freeipapi.com/api/json/${ip}`;